stephen-bunn/torvend/docs/source/usage.rst

 .. important:: This callback **must** specify the positional argument ``item`` and the ``**kwargs`` dictionary.
-   Note that the positional argument must be named ``item`` due to how scrapy handles it's signals.
+   Note that **the positional argument must be named "item"** due to how scrapy handles it's signals.